Brendan Donovan Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 25th-ranked team ERA across all MLB pitching staffs (4.67).
+- The Diamondbacks have the 25th-ranked team ERA across all league pitching staffs (4.63).

-- The Diamondbacks rank 21st in baseball in home runs allowed (123 total, 1.2 per game).
+- Diamondbacks pitchers combine to rank 19th in baseball in home runs given up (123 total, 1.2 per game).

-- Kelly (9-4 with a 3.41 ERA and 98 strikeouts in 95 2/3 innings pitched) goes for his 10th victory when he makes the start for the Diamondbacks, his 17th of the season.

-- His most recent appearance came on Saturday, June 24 against the San Francisco Giants, when the righty tossed five innings, surrendering five earned runs while allowing 10 hits.
+- In his most recent time out on Thursday against the Atlanta Braves, the right-hander threw seven innings, giving up three earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.